Chris and the Wonderful Lamp: History

 Described as an "extravaganza" and not an opera or musical by its creators, Chris and the Wonderful Lamp contains elements of both opera and musical burlesque and resides in a place in-between these two theatre genres.
 As such, the work has been variously labeled as an operetta and a musical by scholars.
 The musical premiered at the Hyperion Theatre in New Haven, Connecticut on October 23, 1899; and then toured to New York City among other cities.
-The work become the first musical to have its Broadway premiere in the 20th century; opening on New Year's Day 1900 at Hammerstein's Victoria Theatre.
+The work became the first musical to have its Broadway premiere in the 20th century; opening on New Year's Day 1900 at Hammerstein's Victoria Theatre.

 The original production of Chris and the Wonderful Lamp was directed by Ben Teal and produced by B.D.
 Stevens and Klaw and Erlanger.
 The costumes were designed by F. Richard Anderson, and the sets were designed by Gates and Morange, Homer Emens, and Ernest Gros.
 The original cast was led by Jerome Sykes as The Genie, Edna Wallace Hopper as Chris Wagstaff, and Emilie Beaupre as Aladdin.

+Reviews

+From a review in the Pittsburg Press, the Broadway production had "all the swing and ginger the Sousa contrives to compress into his marches."
+The march from the show "The Man Behind the Gun" received an encore, and the press concluded that it was "well worth the price, if only the scenic effects are considered."